 Immediately after completing an interview, write up a summary of the questions you were asked along with your answers.
 This will preserve a record of your responses for future reference if you secure a follow-up interview.

-Also, note anything you wish you had said to your interviewer but didn't get the opportunity.
+Also, note anything you wish you had said to your interviewer but didn't get the opportunity to tell them.
 That way, if you get a second interview, you can make a note to mention these items.

 A thorough interview assessment will also provide you with details to address in your follow-up communications.
 In addition, you’ll be able to identify any problem areas in your presentation, so you can improve them and be even more prepared for future interviews.

-Knowing what to expect will you can determine when to follow up and can reduce any anxiety you might feel about the whole interview and hiring process.
+Knowing what to expect will help determine when to follow up and can reduce any anxiety you might feel about the whole interview and hiring process.

 Getting the names of everyone involved in your interview is crucial because you’ll want to follow up with a thank you for the interview note.
 A well-written thank you note helps make a great impression on your potential employers.